sei-international/AMES.jl/docs/src/config.md

 domestic_production_share_threshold: 1.0 # percent
 ```

-The following section specifies where to find the data needed by Macro within the supply-use table (a `CSV` file).
+The following section specifies where to find the data needed by AMES within the supply-use table (a `CSV` file).
 Ranges are specified in standard spreadsheet form.
 ```yaml
 SUT_ranges:
     # Matrices arranged product (rows) x sector (columns)